-About 70 percent of patients die within 1 year.
-In the early stages of disease, patients may have failing memory, behavioral changes, lack of coordination and visual disturbances.
+About 70 percent of individuals die within one year.
+In the early stages of disease, people may have failing memory, behavioral changes, lack of coordination and visual disturbances.
 As the illness progresses, mental deterioration becomes pronounced and involuntary movements, blindness, weakness of extremities, and coma may occur.

-The National Institute of Neurological Disorders and Stroke (NINDS, a part of the National Institutes of Health, supports research on CJD through grants to major medical research organizations.
+The mission of the National Institute of Neurological Disorders and Stroke (NINDS) is to seek fundamental knowledge about the brain and nervous system, and to use that knowledge to reduce the burden of neurological disease.
 The leading scientific theory at this time maintains that CJD is caused by a type of protein called a prion.
 The harmless and the infectious forms of the prion protein are nearly identical, but the infectious form takes a different folded shape than the normal protein.
-Researchers are examining whether the transmissible agent is, in fact, a prion and trying to discover factors that influence prion infectivity and how the disorder damages the brain.
-Using rodent models of the disease and brain tissue from autopsies, they are also trying to identify factors that influence the susceptibility to the disease and that govern when in life the disease appears.
+Researchers are trying to discover factors that influence prion infectivity and how the disorder damages the brain.
+Using rodent models of the disease and brain tissue from autopsies, researchers are also trying to develop improved diagnostic tests for CJD and to learn what changes ultimately kill the neurons so that effective treatments can be developed.

 225 North Michigan Avenue